Swizbiz/artipie-http-client/README.md

 Artipie [HTTP module](https://github.com/artipie/http) provides HTTP abstractions.
 Client module is targeted to implement HTTP client on top of these abstractions.

-- `ClientSlice` - is an `Slice` that sends request to remote TCP endpoint and returns `Response`.
+- `ClientSlice` - is a `Slice` that sends request to remote TCP endpoint and returns `Response`.
 In that sense it is similar to an HTTP connection.
 - `ClientSlices` - collection of slices that pools resources and builds `ClientSlice` by specified protocol (HTTP or HTTPS), host and port.

-`ClientSlices` is entry point for usage of this module:
+`ClientSlices` is an entry point for usage of this module:

 ```java
 ClientSlices slices = new JettyClientSlices();